dalesgit/obsidian/pages/+Dabney.md

 - 7 1/2 years dealing with multiple myloma.
 Underneath lots of stories.
 Chronic and manageable (uncurable)
 - constantly saying southern most of upper midwest.
 - every opinion present in every congregation (healthy in his view)
 - when he met a place of deep mistrust.
-He said to the clergy you don't have to agree but you have to
+He said to the clergy you don't have to agree but you have to respect one another.